NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 - `--nome`: the superuser's name.
 - `--cognome`: the superuser's surname.
 - `--sesso`: the superuser's sex.
 Can be `0` (male) or `1` (female).
 - `--data-nascita`: the superuser's birthdate.
-Follows the `YYYY-MM-MM` format.
+Follows the `YYYY-MM-DD` format.
 - `--luogo-nascita`: the superuser's birthplace.
 - `--indirizzo-residenza`: the superuser's home address.